Jean de La Grange: Biography

-In his will, he desired to have two gravesites; one to have his flesh, and to be kept in Avignon, and his bones to be put into a casket at the Amiens Cathedral.
-Two sites are identified as his tomb: a monument in Amiens Cathedral, and his actual tomb in Avignon, which is an early example of a transi or cadaver tomb.
+In his will, he desired to have two gravesites: one to have his flesh, and to be kept in Avignon; and the other to have his bones, put into a casket at Amiens Cathedral.
+Two sites are identified as his tomb: a monument in Amiens Cathedral, and a monument in Avignon, which is an early example of a transi or cadaver tomb.